 Sometimes you have a very clear goal in mind as well as a vision for your future.
 Other times you’re uncertain what success will look like, but you still want to reach for it.
 Helping you find the path that’s right for you is the mission of academic advising.
 We start by helping you identify your academic and life goals – a vision for your future – and then we work backward from that long-term vision to plan the steps needed to bring it to life.
 If you’re new to AACC, one of our group advising sessions might be just what you need.
 If you’re already a student, touch base with an advisor any time your academic goals change or if you just would like confirmation that you’re on track.

-New students are encouraged to make an appointment by calling 410-777-2307 as soon as they have applied and have been properly assessed.
-Current students should log in to MyAACC and schedule an appointment through OASIS.
-See walk-in days below for the Arnold campus only.
+New students are encouraged to make an advising appointment by calling 410-777-2307 as soon as they have applied and been properly assessed.
+Current students should log into MyAACC and schedule an appointment using Oasis.

 Student Services Center, Second Floor (directions)